To help choose a broker in 2021 we compared the best forex brokers that accept Canadian clients and IIROC forex brokers regulated in Canada.

 Overall, Fusion Markets is 36% cheaper than other regulated forex brokers based on their low spread and lowest commission rates.
 Use the forex brokerage calculator below to compare Fusion Markets to other global forex brokers (some don’t accept Canadian forex traders) to see how much you will save on a trade.
 We base this on published average spreads, commissions, and live forex pair crosses.

 Fusion Markets accepts Canadian traders but is not IIROC regulated.
-This allows them to offer the leverage of 500:1 on currency trading (which is in line with the maximum allowed by Fusion Markets Australia regulator ASIC), 100:1 on Indices and 2:1 for cryptocurrency trading.
+The broker’s offshore, Vanuatu (VFSC) regulated branch offers leverage of 500:1 on currency trading, while the Australian (ASIC) branch is limited to 30:1.
 Leverage involves a high level of risk, so it is important to select the right level that is right for you.
 There is no minimum deposit requirement and no minimum account size.

 When signing up with Fusion Markets, if you are outside Ontario, you can choose to sign up with either Fusion Markets or Fusion Markets.
 Ontario residents can only choose Fusion Markets.
 Both entities offer exactly the same product, but choosing Fusion Markets means you can choose CAD as your account base currency.
 Having CAD as your account base currency will save you on costs, as you can prevent currency conversion charges when trading.